satishayyaswami/tsi-grc-service/README.md

 ## TSI GRC Service

-TSI LOS Service, a part of TSI Digital Accelerator, exposes core backend services of a IT Governance, Risk & Compliance Solution as REST APIs.
+TSI GRC Service, a part of TSI Digital Accelerator, exposes core backend services of a IT Governance, Risk & Compliance Solution as REST APIs.

 ### Getting Started